-Hortonville High School’s athletic complex could soon get a facelift, provided donations pour in to the district to fund the estimated $4.5 million project.
+Hortonville High School’s athletic complex could soon get a facelift, provided the donations the district needs pour in to fund the estimated $4.5 million project.

 The Hortonville school board approved a contract with architectural company Blue Design Group to redesign Akin Field on Sept.
 29. Prior to the board’s meeting, the Public Relations and Long Range Planning Committee gave Hortonville High School athletic/activities director Andy Kolosso authorization to seek donations for the project.